The Mystery of the Green Boots on Mount Everest

 As the Nepalese and Chinese governments have made efforts to clear Mount Everest of waste and abandoned bodies, it is uncertain whether Green Boots will remain a visible part of the mountain’s history.
 Recovery of a dead body is itself another challenge in high mountains.
 Time and again, we are losing a greater number of people who try to retrieve another corpse from Mount Everest.

-However, the Nepal government, China government, and private expeditions are into removing waste and bodies from Mount Everest and other mountains of Nepal and China.
+However, the Nepal government, the Chinese government, and private expeditions are into removing waste and bodies from Mount Everest and other mountains of Nepal and China.

 A Haunting Reminder of Mount Everest’s Toll